Rock & Robots: Rules

 -

 If a roboteer or a roboteer’s representative manipulates a robot or the arena during a fight by any means other than radio control, they immediately forfeit the fight.
 This includes touching, blowing, stomping, shaking the arena and throwing anything into the arena.
+The fight may still continue to its conclusion for entertainment purposes but for admin purposes, the forfeiting action overrides any eventual result.

 -